TatianaSambueva/rsschool-cv/cv.md

 ## About Me:

 I am transitioning from the legal field to IT development.
 I have strong communication skills, a growth mindset, and a passion for learning new technologies.
 I am eager to build practical experience in software development and contribute to meaningful projects.
-My favorite programming language is JavaScript :heart:
+My favorite programming language is JavaScript ❤️

 ## Skills:

-### Programming Languages
+## Programming Languages

 - HTML, CSS, JavaScript, Java, Python